For Inflamed Eyelids Do This

 Limited Effectiveness Against Certain Microbes Causing Irritation on Eyelid Margins

-An interesting study published in the JAMA Ophthalmology Journal suggests a link between Demodex mites and anterior blepharitis, but again, antibiotics wouldn't prove beneficial here as these parasites aren't susceptible either.
+An exciting study published in the JAMA Ophthalmology Journal suggests a link between Demodex mites and anterior blepharitis.
+Still, antibiotics wouldn't be beneficial here as these parasites aren't susceptible.

 Colloidal Silver: A Natural Remedy for Inflamed Eyelids